Holy anointing oil: In the Assyrian Church of the East

 It is said by the Assyrian Church that the holy anointing oil "was given and handed down to us by our holy fathers Mar Addai and Mar Mari and Mar Tuma."
 The holy anointing oil of the Assyrian Church is variously referred to as the Oil of the Holy Horn, the Oil of the Qarna, or the Oil of Unction.
-This holy oil is an apostolic tradition, believed to have originated from the oil consecrated by the apostles themselves, and which by succession has been handed down in the Church to this day.
+This holy oil is an apostolic tradition, believed to have originated from the oil consecrated by the apostles themselves, and which by succession has been handed down in the Church into the modern day.
 The original oil which the disciples blessed began to run low and more oil was added to it.
 The Assyrian Church believes that this has continued to this very day with new oil being added as the oil level lowers.
 This succession of holy oil is believed to be a continuity of the blessings placed upon the oil from the beginning.

-Both the Oil of Unction and the Holy Leaven are referred to as "leaven" although there is no actual leavening agent, so the nomenclature Holy Leaven seems to be a bit misleading.
-Yohanan bar Abgareh referred to it in 905 as did Shlemon d-Basra in the 13th century.
-Yohanan bar Zo’bee in the 14th century integrated the Holy Oil of unction with baptism and other rites.
-Isaaq Eshbadhnaya in the 15th century wrote the Scholion which is a commentary on specific theological topics.
-It tells us that John the Baptist gave John the Evangelist a baptismal vessel of water from Christ’s baptism, which was collected by John the Baptist from water dripping from Christ after his baptism in Jordan River.
-Jesus gave each disciple a "loaf," at the Last Supper, but the Scholion informs us that to John he gave two with the instructions to eat only one and to save the other.
-At the crucifixion John collected the water from the Lord's side in the vessel and the blood he collected on the loaf from the Last Supper.
+Both the Oil of Unction and the Holy Leaven are referred to as "leaven", although there is no actual leavening agent present in the oil.
+Yohanan bar Abgareh referred to the oil in 905, as did Shlemon d-Basra in the 13th century.
+Yohanan bar Zo'bee in the 14th century integrated the Holy Oil of unction with baptism and other rites.

+Isaaq Eshbadhnaya in the 15th century wrote the Scholion which is a commentary on specific theological topics, stating that John the Baptist gave John the Evangelist a baptismal vessel of water from Christ's baptism, which was collected by John the Baptist from water dripping from Christ after his baptism in Jordan River.
+Jesus gave each disciple a "loaf," at the Last Supper, but the Scholion states that to John he gave two loaves, with the instructions to eat only one and to save the other.
+At the crucifixion, John collected the water from Jesus's side in the vessel and the blood he collected on the loaf from the Last Supper.
 After the descent of the Holy Spirit on Pentecost the disciples took the vessel and mixed it with oil and each took a horn of it.
 The loaf they ground up and added flour and salt to it.
 Each took a portion of the holy oil and the holy bread which were distributed in every land by the hand of those who missionized there.

 The Assyrian Church has two types of holy oils; the one is ordinary olive oil, blessed or not blessed, the other is the oil of the Holy Horn which is believed to have been handed down from the apostles.
 The Holy Horn is constantly renewed by the addition of oil blessed by a bishop on Maundy Thursday.
 While almost anyone can by tradition be anointed with the regular oil, the oil of the Holy Horn is restricted for ordination and sanctification purposes.